Diethood » Recipes » Dinner Recipes » Seafood » San Francisco Cioppino (Fisherman’s Stew)

 • Broth Flavor: Taste your broth as you cook and adjust the seasonings as necessary.
 If it tastes a bit flat, a little extra salt might be all you need.

 • Seafood Forks and Napkins: Eating cioppino, or any shellfish dish, can get messy.
-Prepare for a hands-on meal, use seafood forks for shell removal, and ensure plenty of napkins are available.
+Prepare for a hands-on meal, use seafood forks for shell removal, and ensure lots of napkins are available.

 • Serve Immediately: Have all serving dishes, drinks, sides, and seating ready.
 Cioppino is best enjoyed hot, right after cooking.